What is No-Regrets

 Not many waterfalls boast of an easy access behind the falls, like Cucumber Falls did.
 Additionally, there was a great platform to stand right beneath the falls and enjoy the furious stream of water gushing down.

 This is not the one to be skipped, in my opinion.

 A series of obstacles at a 30 ft height followed by a 200 ft zip-line is a sure-short way of challenging the adventure enthusiasts.
 Here’s a video of it and the reservation link.

 Ohiopyle’s flora was on full display on this moderate hike.

 We relished the walk in the woods, after all the adrenaline rush inducing activities.

 Ohiopyle Natural Slide

-Beware of the injuries though – one of our friends went for it and came out with several bruises and a lot of difficulty in sitting for many days :p
+Beware of the injuries though – one of our friends went for it and came out with several bruises.
+Not to mention, sitting was an issue for many days.